champos4/simpleCalculator/README.md

 🧮 Simple Calculator
 Simple Calculator is a lightweight web application that allows users to perform basic arithmetic operations quickly and efficiently.
-Designed with simplicity in mind, it offers a clean interface and easy usability for everyday calculations.
+Designed with simplicity in mind, it offers a clean interface and easy usability for everyday calculations!

 ⚙️ Features
 ➕ Basic Operations: Supports addition, subtraction, multiplication, and division.